Sawatzky Equine Services

 Joanne has been part of Sawatzky Equine almost since we opened our doors in 2015.
 She was our very first boarder when it was functional but far from finished.
 From the very beginning, Joanne felt like part of our team and started by helping with a variety of projects and events early on.

 Joanne’s creativity is a gift to the whole team, and in turn we love supporting her on her horsemanship journey with her main man, Mac.
-Together they started in the English world, but after participating in almost every obstacle clinic we've ever offered, she's now made goals to go cowboy racing with Melissa and Brenda this summer.
+Together they started in the English world, but after participating in almost every obstacle clinic we've ever offered, she's now made goals to compete in Extreme Cowboy Racing with Melissa and Brenda!

 Sarah joined our team in the spring of 2020 after being a regular student of ours for a couple of years.
 She brings a passion for horse care and feeding that is very valuable to us.